-- Is there an alternative protocol? - Basic problem: multiplex a common communications bearer - Not many different approaches are even possible. - How long would a new design take? - A decade or longer - IPv6 has taken 12+ years so far - Would a new design effort produce a new and different architecture? - Or would it produce the same response to the same set of common constraints? - ...with possibly a slightly different set of design trade-offs...
+- Is there an alternative protocol? - Basic problem is well understood: multiplex a common communications bearer - Not many different approaches are even possible. - How long would a new design take? - A decade or longer - IPv6 has taken 12+ years so far - Would a new design effort produce a new and different architecture? - Or would it produce the same response to the same set of common constraints? - ...with possibly a slightly different set of trade-offs... - Arguably not.

-How will IPv6 happen?
+How can IPv6 happen?